Inheritance of Properties of Spectra: A structure result

 Consider a characteristic set $F=\{\,f_1,\ldots,f_k\,\}$ of $\frak p$ with respect of some ranking.
-Let $s$ be the product of all initials and separants of the set $F$.
-Let $W$ be the set of all derivatives involved in elements of $F$ and $Z$ be the set of all derivatives not belonging to $W$ such that no one element of $Z$ is a proper derivative of a leader of an element of $F$.
-From proposition~\cite[chapter~I, sec.~9, prop.~1]{Kl} it follows that $B_s$ can be presented in the required form, where $C$ is subalgebra in $B_s$ generated by $W$ and $1/s$ and the family $y_\alpha$ coincides with $Z$.
-Moreover, we have $C=A[W]_s/(f_1,\ldots,f_k)$. \end{proof}
+We denote the product of all initials and separants of the set $F$ by $s$.
+Let $W$ be the set of all variables on which polynomials from $F$ depend, and let $Z$ be the set of variables that are not proper derivatives of leaders of elements of $F$ and do not belong to $W$.
+It follows from~\cite[Chap.~I, Sec.~9, Proposition~1]{Kl} that $B_s$ can be presented in the required form; for the algebra $C$ we take the subalgebra generated over $A$ by the set $W$ and $1/s$ and for the family $\{y_\alpha\}$, the images of the set $Z$; we have